 \subsection{Probabilistic Model}

-The second component of our framework is a probabilistic classifier that assigns a label to each atomic environment as a calibrated likelihood of belonging to each structural class (Figure~\ref{fig:explanation}, Step 3).
+The second component of our framework is a probabilistic classifier that assigns a label to each atomic environment as a calibrated likelihood of belonging to each structural class (Fig.~1, Step 3).
 Rather than learning a decision boundary, we model the probability distribution of each selected descriptor for each class.

-To avoid index ambiguity, we use $a\in\{1,\dots,m\}$ to index the selected $m$ features and $n\in\{1,\dots,N_y\}$ to index training samples within class $y$.
+To avoid index ambiguity, we use $a\in\{1,\dots,m\}$ to index the selected $m$ features in $\mathcal{D}_\text{cls}$ used for classification and $n\in\{1,\dots,N_y\}$ to index training samples within class $y$.
 For each feature $a$ and class $y$, we estimate the corresponding one-dimensional probability density $p_{a,y}(x)$ of observing value $x$ using Gaussian kernel density estimation (KDE).
+In $k$-fold cross-validation, the dataset is partitioned into $k$ equal subsets.
+The model is trained on $k-1$ subsets and evaluated on the held--out subset, with this procedure repeated $k$ times so that every sample serves as a validation point exactly once.
+Performance metrics are then averaged across all $k$ folds, providing a robust estimate of generalization performance with reduced sensitivity to any particular data split.
+Throughout this work, we use $k = 5$ (five-fold cross-validation).
 Kernel bandwidths $\sigma_{a}$ are selected via a grid search that maximizes the marginal log-likelihood estimated by five-fold cross-validation.
-Each KDE is normalized such that $\int_{-\infty}^{\infty} p_{a,y}(x)\,\mathrm{d}x = 1$, where